tobice/flux-lumines/doc/making-of-lumines.md

 The game consists of several separated logical components and each one of them is represented by a single store.
 A typical example is the `ScanLineStore` that represents the scan line.
-To give you an idea of what stores exist in the game and what they are responsible for, here is a simple schema.
+To give you an idea of which stores exist in the game and what they are responsible for, here is a simple schema.

 [![Store Scheme](./store-scheme.png)](./store-scheme.png)